DoctorKhan/The-Human-Experiment-Book/src/60_modern_inheritance/02_breaking_free.md

 ## The Path Forward: Integration, Not Domination

-"The solution is not to destroy all Engines and return to a purely Family-based world," Dr. Chen concluded.
+"The solution is not to destroy all Machines and return to a purely Kin-based world," Dr. Chen concluded.
 "Both protocols have their place.
-The Engine protocol can be effective for specific tasks—building infrastructure, coordinating large projects, responding to emergencies."
+The Machine protocol can be effective for specific tasks—building infrastructure, coordinating large projects, responding to emergencies."

-"The problem is when the Engine protocol becomes the *only* protocol, when it colonizes every aspect of human life."
+"The problem is when the Machine protocol becomes the *only* protocol, when it colonizes every aspect of human life."

 **The Integration Path:**

 - **Conscious Choice**: Recognizing which protocol serves each situation
-- **Sacred Boundaries**: Protecting Family spaces from Engine colonization
+- **Sacred Boundaries**: Protecting Kin spaces from Machine colonization
 - **Hybrid Models**: Creating institutions that integrate both protocols
 - **Personal Integration**: Honoring both our need to contribute and our need to belong